open-component-model/ocm-website/content/docs/overview/some_terms.md

 The concept of a *Component* can vary widely, often defined with very specific views on granularity or other technical attributes.
 OCM takes a different approach, focusing on the intended purpose and overall meaning of components.

 In OCM, Components group a set of semantically related *Component Versions*.
 Each Component Version is uniquely and globally identified by a *Component Identity* and can reference other Components.
 A Component Version can also contain *Artifacts* and a formal description on how to access them.
-These Artifacts come in two categories: `resources`, which describe the payload (e.g., OCI images), and `sources`, which describe the input for creating `resources` (e.g., source code).
+These Artifacts come in two categories: `resources`, which describe the payload (e.g. OCI images), and `sources`, which describe the input for creating `resources` (e.g. source code).

 ## OCM Coordinates